makhomed/nginx-geo/README.md

 ## Usage

-- Add the following to the cron configuration:
+- Create the `/etc/cron.d/nginx-geo` file with the following contents:

 ```cron
 RANDOM_DELAY=60